-- The child and/or family are not adjusting to the Parkwood YMCA Preschool. - The family and/or child is disrupting the safety or well-being of children and/or staff. - Families have not completed and returned required enrollment forms promptly. - Nonpayment or habitual late payment of tuition or fees. - Habitual late pick-ups.
+- The child and/or family are not adjusting to the Parkwood YMCA Preschool. - The family and/or child is disrupting the safety or well-being of children and/or staff. - Families have not completed and returned required enrollment forms promptly. - Families are not engaging in the program. - Nonpayment or habitual late payment of tuition or fees. - Habitual late pick-ups.